hvuarn/msc-thesis/README.md

 Our findings suggest that, in these samples, the longitudinal physical activity signal did not provide additional predictive information about follow-up depression beyond what was contained in the conditioning set.
 This thesis serves as a **proof of concept**, demonstrating a rigorous methodology for moving beyond marginal correlations to testing conditional associations in digital mental health.
 As such, it highlights the critical importance of accounting for measured confounding.

-## About this repository
-This repository contains all the R code used for the data preprocessing, analysis, and visualization described in the abstract above.
-The analysis is divided into two main parts, based on the StudentLife 2013 dataset and the StudentLife 2017–2022 dataset.

 ## Data
-The raw datasets are publicly available and are not included in this repository.
-To run the analysis, you must download the data and place it in the correct directory.
+The raw datasets are **publicly available** but **not included** in this repository.
+To reproduce the analysis:

 1.  **Download the data:**
     * StudentLife 2013: https://studentlife.cs.dartmouth.edu/datasets.html
     * StudentLife 2017-2022: https://www.kaggle.com/datasets/subigyanepal/college-experience-dataset

-2.  **Organize the data folders:** Inside this project, create a new folder named `data`.
-Then, create two subfolders inside it `studentlife_2013` and `studentlife_2017_2022`.
-Important: Rename the folders to match the names used in the scripts:
+2.  **Organize the data folders:** Inside the project root, create a new folder named `data` with the following strucutre:
-    *Place the unzipped contents of the first StudentLife dataset into the folder `data/studentlife_2013/raw`.
+    *Place the unzipped StudentLife 2013 dataset into `data/studentlife_2013/raw/`.
-    *Place the unzipped contents of the College Experience Study (2017-2022) dataset into the `data/studentlife_2017_2022`.
+    *Place the unzipped StudentLife 2017--2022 dataset into `data/studentlife_2017_2022/`.

     The final structure should look like this: